Maintain Your Bone Health – Prevent Osteoporosis

 Take care of your bones!

 Osteoporotic fractures can often be prevented.
-Early prevention, a bone-healthy lifestyle, and targeted medical measures can help maintain bone strength and minimize fracture risk.
+Early prevention, a bone-healthy lifestyle, and targeted medical measures can help maintain bone strength and reduce fracture risk.

 Talk to your doctor and learn more about prevention options.